 The factors that affect the skin on your neck often play a big part in causing wrinkles on your chest.
 As such, the same technology that is used to treat wrinkles on the chest can be used to treat the wrinkly , loose skin on your neck.

 Products like the SiO Décolleté Cleansing Discs , SiO Skin Pad , and SiO Décolleté Serum can go a long way toward preventing and treating the wrinkles associated with turkey neck.
-While the SiO SkinPad is specifically designed to heal and prevent wrinkles on the neck, the cleansing discs and décolleté serum can be used on the skin of your neck and even on your face.
+While the SiO SkinPad is specifically designed to heal and prevent wrinkles on the décolleté, the cleansing discs and décolleté serum can be used on the skin of your neck and even on your face.
+Best of all, the SiO NeckLift patch is specifically designed to hydrate, plump, and tighten the skin on your neck.
+It is truly a godsend in the fight against turkey neck!

 The SiO cleansing discs use a gentle yet effective combination of glycolic and lactic acids to lightly exfoliate, remove old skin cells, and clear pores.
 This combination of beneficial actions helps your skin maintain its youthful appearance.

-The SiO décolleté serum continues the healing and prevention by smoothing existing wrinkles and further tightening and hydrating the skin of the neck.
-It does this through a powerful blend of ingredients including:
+The SiO décolleté serum continues the healing and prevention by smoothing existing wrinkles and further tightening and hydrating the skin of your neck.
+It does this through a powerful blend of ingredients, including:

-Used in conjunction with exercise, cleansers and décolleté serums can have a drastic effect on the appearance of the skin of your neck.
-In addition, they are less expensive and less invasive than the next method for getting rid of turkey neck.
-That’s why we always recommend that you try every other remedy first before turning to the last resort: surgery.
+Used in conjunction with neck exercises, cleansers, and décolleté serums, healthy lifestyle habits can have a drastic effect on the appearance of your neck.
+All of these methods are less expensive and less invasive than the next method for getting rid of turkey neck.
+That’s why we always recommend trying every other remedy first before turning to the last resort: surgery.

 No discussion about the skin would be complete without mention of surgical solutions.
 The surgical solution specific to turkey neck is a combination of cervicoplasty (removing excess skin) and platysmaplasty (tightening loose neck muscles).